 Transaction fees associated with payments shall be up to a maximum of USD 10 or EUR 10 or AUD 14 whichever applies.
 Any excess amount will be charged to the Customer.

-The Customer understands that any software has or is prone to security vulnerabilities, and 1902 Software cannot be obliged to fix any bugs or errors on the Customer’s website, webshop, app, or system.
-1902 Software reserves the right to refuse requests to resolve or fix such bugs and errors from the Customer at 1902 Software’s own discretion, even if 1902 Software has, in full or in part, developed or participated in the development of the Customer’s system.
+The Customer understands that any software has or is prone to security vulnerabilities, and 1902 cannot be obliged to fix any bugs or errors on the Customer’s website, webshop, app, or system.
+1902 reserves the right to refuse requests to resolve or fix such bugs and errors from the Customer at 1902’s own discretion, even if 1902 has, in full or in part, developed or participated in the development of the Customer’s system.

 On personal data